 According to Alchanatis, the results obtained using the system showed good classification for color, color homogeneity, bruises, and stem detection.
-Shape results provided good detection of the tomato when it was placed properly, but when placed incorrectly, the algorithm did not distinguish between the fruit and the cup in which the tomatoes were placed.
+However, while shape results provided good detection of the tomato when it was placed properly, when placed incorrectly, the algorithm did not distinguish between the fruit and the cup in which the tomatoes were placed, providing erroneous results.

 For more on this story, see Vision Systems Design, March 2002.